SkylineCommunications/dataminer-docs/release-notes/DxMs/cloudgateway_change_log.md

 CloudGateway will no longer sync its cloud endpoint with other DxMs if it does not have internet access.

 In addition, CloudGateway will now also sync the Web API/DMA state with dataminer.services at a regular interval of approximately one minute, even if it had already been synced after a detected change.
-This will ensure that the connection state remains in sync and is automatically healed, even for Failover systems where sometimes a restart of CloudGateway is needed to get the connection synced and working again.
+This will ensure that the connection state remains in sync and is automatically healed, even for Failover systems, where a restart of CloudGateway used to sometimes be needed to get the connection synced and working again.

 #### 8 August 2024 - Enhancement - CloudGateway 2.14.0 - Upgrade to .NET 8 [ID_40431]